garland3/AddEquationNumberMSWord/README.md

 # AddEquationNumberMSWord
 Adds and equation number in Microsoft Word

-Write your equation on a new line.
-Then put your cursor to the right of the equation (but outside the equation editor).
-Run the macro to place a number.
+1. Write your equation on a new line.
+2. Put your cursor to the right of the equation (but outside the equation editor)
+3. Run the macro to place a number.